er-pankajsaha-devops/node_autoscaling_using_karpenter/Implementation-AWS/README.md

-# Karpenter provider for AWS with an existing EKS cluster.
+# 💰Karpenter provider for AWS with an existing EKS cluster.

 * We will use an existing EKS cluster
 * You will use existing VPC and subnets